loganfreeman/configuration/ruby_pattern.md

 ```
 based on the first parameter, it either run the command or returns a string

-define a method on self by opening eigenclass of self, passing a block as the method definition
+define a method on self by opening eigenclass of self, passing a block as the method definition.
+This block is evaluated using `instance_eval`.
 ---
 ```ruby
       def define_task(task)